install with gogo install github.com/jumppad-labs/spektacular@latest

 Plan turns the spec into a detailed implementation plan.
 It loads

-clarifying questions before writing anything.
-The plan, plus supporting
+and surfaces clarifying questions before writing anything.
+The

-research and context documents, are written to .spektacular/plans/.
+supporting research and context documents, are written to

 Implement drives the coding agent through each phase of the plan and verifies the output against your acceptance criteria — so you know the implementation matches the spec.